Tile School: What's Engobe?

 Brick Shown: Our nine Engobe Glazed Thin Brick colors

-Even from a distance, you can see the color variation offered by an engobe glaze like Blue Nebula:
+Even from a distance, you can see the color variation offered by an Engobe glaze like Great Smoky: